This blog presents some thoughts related to auditing medical device software companies.

 Software medical devices are used to assist medical professionals.
 For example, radiologists use software with identifying areas of interest for medical imaging.
 Do you know how to audit a software company?

 As a third-party auditor, I have had the pleasure of auditing software companies for CE Marking.
 When you audit a software company for the first time, this forces you to re-learn the entire ISO 13485 Standard.
-For example, if a company only produces software, there is very little to sample for incoming inspection and purchasing records.
+For example, if a company only produces software (i.e. software as a medical device or SaMD) there is very little to sample for incoming inspection and purchasing records.
 This is because the product is not physical—it’s software.
 Clauses of ISO 13485 related to sterility, implants, and servicing are also not applicable to software products.
 If the software is web-based, the shipping and distribution clauses (i.e., – 7.5.5) might present a challenge to an auditor as well.

 The aspects of the ISO 13485 Standard that I found to be the most important to auditing software products were design controls and customer communication.
 Many auditors are trained in auditing the design and development of software, but very few auditors have experience auditing technical support call centers.
 When auditing a call center, most of the calls represent potential complaints related to software “bugs,” system incompatibilities with the operating system or hardware, and use errors resulting from the design of the user interface.